 - Increase the heat to bring the mix to a high simmer for about 2 minutes.

-- Allow the sauce to simmer for 5 to 10 minutes until it starts to thicken slightly.
+- Reduce the heat and allow the sauce to simmer for 5 to 10 minutes until it thickens slightly.

-- When the sauce has thickened slightly, add the remaining 2 tablespoons of butter and shake the pan back and forth while the butter melts.
+- When the sauce has thickened slightly, add the remaining 2 tablespoons of butter and the tabascco.
+Shake the pan back and forth while the butter melts.

 - Taste for salt and pepper and add according.